HOSTED-POWER/docs-turbostack-app/Customer Center/Contacts.md

 # Contacts

 ## The Primary contact
-The primary contact will be the user who created the account in our [Customer Center](https://portal.hosted-power.com/)
+The primary contact will be the user who created the account in our <a href="https://portal.hosted-power.com/" target="_blank">Customer Center</a>.

 !!!
 Important
 The primary contact is always the first point of contact should a critical incident on your environment occur.
 !!!

-If you haven't done this yet, [you can sign-up here](https://portal.hosted-power.com/signup/).
+If you haven't done this yet, <a href="https://portal.hosted-power.com/signup/" target="_blank">you can sign-up here</a>.
 Please fill in the required information and submit.

 Now you can login into the **Hosted Power** Customer Center.